|Nutrition Facts (per serving)|

 Remove from heat and let cool for 5 or so minutes before using.
 If serving as a side sauce, let the sauce cool a little longer.

 If making ahead of time, let the sauce cool completely (about 30 minutes) and place in an airtight container.
-Store in the refrigerator for 7 days after preparation.
-Reheat before using.
+Store in the refrigerator for seven days after preparation.
+Reheat before using only the amount of sauce you'd need.
+Avoid reheating and cooling off the sauce too many times.